portworx/rancher/README.md

-# Portworx Catalogs for Thirdparty Control Plane Software
+# Portworx Catalogs for Rancher

 This provides the ability to deploy Portworx Enterprise storage on every Rancher node in your cluster.